 Another benefit of a bootcamp is that the curriculum is constantly refined to match industry demands, which makes bootcamp graduates quite marketable when looking for a job.

 Finally, many bootcamps offer career coaching services to assist during your job search.

 So is a data science bootcamp worth it?

 A data science bootcamp is worth it if you want to start a career in data science in the shortest amount of time possible.
 As opposed to going to college for four years, a data science bootcamp will get you on the path to a new job much quicker.

-Either way, make sure you do your research to know if this is the best program for you and your goals.
+But, you should always make sure you do your research to know if whichever program you’re considering is the best program for you and your goals.

 How to prepare for a data science bootcamp

 Starting a new career is a big deal.
 So is choosing the right bootcamp to support your career goals.
 To make the most of this experience, find the program that interests you most based on curriculum, timeline, preferred specialty, and your own goals.